 - Contract Number:290-07-10079-2

-- Identify the barriers to eligibility for the incentive payments; barriers to adoption, implementation, or upgrading of EHR systems; and barriers to achieving meaningful use.
+- Identify the barriers to eligibility for the incentive payments; barriers to adoption, implementation or upgrading of EHR systems; and barriers to achieving meaningful use.
+(Achieved)

-- Develop actionable recommendations to overcome barriers identified above, including but not limited to, technical assistance that could be made available to Medicaid providers.
+- Develop actionable recommendations to overcome barriers identified above, including but not limited to technical assistance that could be made available to Medicaid providers.
+(Achieved)

-The project team made four recommendations as a result of their research that may be found in their final report Barriers to Meaningful Use in Medicaid: 1) promote a more proactive approach by Medicaid agencies to assist Medicaid providers in achieving MU; 2) provide more targeted, coordinated technical assistance tools, methods, and processes for Stage 1 MU for Medicaid providers; 3) promote planning for the Stage 2 Meaningful Use requirements; and 4) create a short- and long-term research agenda that addresses many of the sociocultural, technical, and training/technical assistance needs of Medicaid providers and other providers who were identified in this study.
+The final report included four overarching recommendations for Federal and State agencies that want to minimize barriers to adoption and use of EHRs by Medicaid providers: 1) promote opportunities for a more proactive approach by Medicaid agencies to facilitate the achievement of MU among Medicaid providers; 2) recommend more targeted, coordinated technical assistance for Stage 1 MU for Medicaid providers; 3) promote planning for the Stage 2 MU requirements; and 4) create a short- and long-term research agenda that addresses sociocultural, technical, and training and technical assistance needs of Medicaid providers.